acolomb/elf-mangle/README.md

 provide additional semantics or shortcut options supplementing the basic program logic.

-Two source code files are provided to showcase the possible flexibility.
-They will not be compiled by default and must first be enabled with the `configure` script switches `--enable-custom-fields` and `--enable-custom-options`, respectively.
+Three source code files are provided to showcase the possible flexibility.
+They will not be compiled by default and must first be enabled with the `configure` script switches `--enable-custom-fields`, `--enable-custom-options` and `--enable-custom-post-process`, respectively.
 The sources are shipped within the distribution as:

 	src/custom_known_fields.c
 	src/custom_options.c
+	src/custom_post_process.c

 It is recommended to modify and adapt these files to the needs of the respective application.
 To ease later upgrades and track changes in